 Pre-analysis findings panel

-See Application - Modern Overview for more details.
+See Application - Overview with Fast Scan for more details.

 Grouped steps for actions